Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 The actual scam can come in many forms.
 For instance, scammers could offer pre-launch tokens at a reduced price for those who purchase them first.

 Luckily, this scam is quite simple to avoid, making it a win-win situation.
 Changing your group invitation settings to receive invites from only your contacts will eliminate this issue.
+Always check the group members and verify the authenticity of the group through external sources like the official website of the crypto project.

 What to do if you’ve spotted a scam or become a victim on Telegram